 Essentially, most of your workflow will rely on drag ‘n' drop, resizing, and applying effects Canva's effects and styles.

-Graphic design expertise will help you produce better designs without a doubt, but technical expertise require by Canva and its learning curve appeal to everyone.
+Graphic design expertise will help you produce better designs without a doubt, but the technical expertise required by Canva and the learning curve appeal to everyone.

 In simple words, Canva offers graphic design for the masses.
 And that's what makes it extraordinary.